 Simplicity is doing one thing, and doing it really well from the beginning of the process to the end.

 MM: What benefits has Aflac experienced from simplifying?

 GG: Simplified processes have led to shorter product development cycle timelines and faster turnarounds.
 Our product development process had grown to be complex, extremely slow and out of pace with what the Aflac brand wanted to offer its policyholders.
 To shorten these timelines and ensure products would get to market faster, we streamlined processes, developed clear handoffs and reduced bureaucracy.
 After simplifying this process, the first new product out of the gate was pushed to market in nearly half the time it previously took, which was a huge accomplishment.

 MM: How do you lead as a simplifier?

 GG: I strive to build a culture of trust.
-Not only does everyone on our team of 120 people know me, I work to build an environment where team members feel comfortable reaching out to others in the organization to ask for guidance or help.
-I work to remove barriers by encouraging people to meet their colleagues, and have more conversations and fewer presentations.
+Not only does everyone on our team of 120 people know me, but I also work to build an environment where team members feel comfortable reaching out to others in the organization to ask for guidance or help.
+I work to remove barriers by encouraging people to meet their colleagues and have more conversations and fewer presentations.
 Getting the facts early in the process reduces the need to rework initiatives.
-And I like to have fun, so on my team we cultivate a culture of working hard and playing hard.
+And I like to have fun, so on my team, we cultivate a culture of working hard and playing hard.